violetwei/ECSE211-DPM-Lab/Lab4/README.md

 # Lab4 - Localization

+## Introduction
+When placing the robot on the field, human error plays a role in the accuracy of the odometer

+It is desirable to standardize (and, preferably, reduce) this error by having the robot orient itself automatically, given reasonable assumptions about its initial position

+This process of autonomous orientation is called localization

+## Light Sensor Localizaton
+The light sensor should be located away from the center of rotation of the robot

+It will be used to detect grid lines' positions relative to the robot

 ## Design objectives

 Design a system to localize the robot using ultrasonic and light sensors, where the robot should move to a known starting position